appsecnz/appsecnz.github.io/conference/schedule.md

   <tr>
     <td style="vertical-align: top; text-align: right;">11:55</td>
     <td style="background-color: #EEE; text-align: center">
-      <strong>The Five Stages of Security Grief: A Humorous Look at How We Can Help People Navigate the Realities of Information Security</strong>
+      <strong><a href="/conference/speakers.html#the-five-stages-of-security-grief-a-humorous-look-at-how-we-can-help-people-navigate-the-realities-of-information-security" target="_blank">The Five Stages of Security Grief: A Humorous Look at How We Can Help People Navigate the Realities of Information Security</a></strong>
       <br />
       <em>Phil Howie - Onwardly</em>
     </td>